 At the end of the holiday, you will be the best friends and will still be your good friends.
 Back to gas mileage and easy driving things… Well, during a ten-day holiday, driving 100 miles a day, the shortest RV might save you 10 or 11 gallons of gasoline…what is that, $25?
 Does your vacation’s success revolve around $25?
 I don’t think so.

 Ultimately, your fuel consumption will depend on the weight of your foot on the accelerator pedal, which is what Shell Answer Man said.
-Yes, for longer RVs, you must be more careful when driving in cramped conditions (such as in parking lots or campgrounds), but the extra space and huge extra comfort will be well worth your few minutes in these Driving under circumstances.
+Yes, for longer RVs, you must be more careful when driving in cramped conditions (such as in parking lots or campgrounds), but the extra space and huge extra comfort will be well worth your few minutes in these Driving circumstances.

 What size RV in Alaska should I choose?
 Best Size RV for Alaska.
 Why are there more large RVs available in our rental fleet?
 Because there are more large RVs than shorter RVs.
 Why do we do this?
 Most people found that the smaller RV would not cut it, and almost everyone wanted a larger and more comfortable floor plan…and those who haven’t figured out that part yet.